Modern Slavery Act Transparency Statement

 Key Characteristics of Remuneration Policy and Practices

-Variable remuneration includes performance bonuses, which are based on a pre-determined target as a percentage of base salary.
+Variable remuneration includes discretionary performance bonuses, which are based on a pre-determined target as a percentage of base salary.
 An additional performance bonus may be awarded for exceptional performance.
-Performance bonuses are designed to reflect the long-term performance of the staff member as well as performance in excess of the staff member’s job description and terms of employment.
-Financial and non-financial criteria are considered in determining variable remuneration and include, without limitation, supporting the business strategy, objectives and interests of the Funds, measurement of performance related indicators with respect to the overall performance of investments, assessments of compliance with governance and control functions, avoidance of conflicts of interests.
+Performance bonuses are designed to reflect the overall performance of the staff member as well as performance in excess of the staff member’s job description and terms of employment.
+Other variable remuneration may include sign-on bonuses, retention bonuses, incentive bonuses, participation in incentive plans and severance pay.

 Other variable remuneration includes sign-on bonuses, retention bonuses and severance pay.